-ART 1103 Art Appreciation
+ART 1103 Art Appreciation 3 Hours

 Development of understanding and enjoyment of art is emphasized through the study of painting, sculpture, architecture, and design.
 Characteristics of style are examined in relation to the culture of the period and the development of art through the ages.
-(Fa)
+(FA)

-ART 2103 The History of Western Art I
+ART 2103 History of Western Art I

-3 semester hours A study of art from the prehistoric period to the Renaissance.
-(Fa)
+3 Hours

-ART 2203 The History of Western Art II
+A study of art from the prehistoric period

-3 semester hours A study of art from the Renaissance.
-(Sp)
+ART 2203 The History of Western Art II 3 Hours A study of art from the Renaissance.
+(SP the Renaissance.
+(FA)